Introduction to Coker Tire

 To overcome the challenge of producing brand new tire designs, Corky determined early on that he was his own best source of vintage treads, by purchasing discontinued molds from old factories.
 He literally searched the world, including South America, the Philippines and Australia to acquire molds from various factories.
 When the molds cannot be sourced, Corky has new molds built from original drawings and blueprints.
 Either way, the molds are refurbished to today’s standard and tested thoroughly.

 He brokered deals with major tire producers that gave Coker Tire the worldwide licensing agreements and exclusive distributorships to big-name vintage brands.
 These brands included B.F.
 Goodrich, Firestone, Michelin and U.S. Royal thus increasing the variety of products available from Coker Tire.
 To expand his customer base in an industry with no recognized method of distribution, Corky initially went to his customers by way of car shows and swap meets.
 He and an employee would load a small van with tires and set up at car shows across the country.
 Larger trucks took the place of the van and show travel became the mainstay of Coker's commitment to its customers.
-Today, Coker Tire attends over 40 shows a year utilizing a fleet of tractor-trailers.
+Today, Coker Tire attends more than 40 shows a year utilizing a fleet of tractor-trailers.

 Coker Tire's antique tire division started with one employee in 1974 and today has grown to more than 80.
 Full-time managers now oversee the Exports, Marketing, Customer Service, Sales, Distribution and Accounting Departments, but Corky is still heavily involved with his company.